KuntanSutar/Swabhav-Techlabs/README.txt

 17/1/19

 Every class in java by default contains "this" variable.
 It is hidden reference variable pointing to corresponding class's object.
+While resolving method calls on object, "this" reference variable is used.